hzi-bifo/Quasimodo/README.md

 Commands:
-  hcmv     Benchmarking for HCMV dataset snpeval  SNP calling benchmark for customized dataset asmeval  Assembly benchmark for customized dataset
+  hcmv     Benchmarking for HCMV dataset vareval  Variant calling benchmark for customized dataset asmeval  Assembly benchmark for customized dataset
 ```

-This program consists of three subcommands: `hcmv`, `snpeval`, `asmeval`.
+This program consists of three subcommands: `hcmv`, `vareval`, `asmeval`.
 The first one is used for the benchmarking on our HCMV datasets.
-And the other two are for the SNP call and assembly evaluation on customized datasets.
+And the other two are for the variant call and assembly evaluation on customized datasets.

 The argumentrs and options in the `hcmv` command:
 ```